agslima/secure-fullstack-app/README.md

 ## 🛡️ Project Overview

-This repository documents the security audit and remediation of a Full-Stack Web Application (Node.js + React) as the final capstone for the **[Application Security for Developers and DevOps Professionals](https://www.coursera.org/learn/application-security-for-developers-devops)** certification.
+This repository documents the security audit and remediation of a Full-Stack Web Application (Node.js + React) as capstone project.

 The primary objective was to take an intentionally vulnerable application, perform a comprehensive security scan using **Snyk**, and apply **Security by Design** principles to address high-severity issues, thereby reducing overall risk exposure.